Colorado Highways:

 1) Territorial Charter Town

 This form of municipality is a town that is still operating under a charter that predates statehood.
 There is only one in the state, the Town of Georgetown, whose charter is from 1868.
-A charter that old has some oddities: For example the town board is called the Board of Selectmen, and what other towns call mayor is in Georgetown called Police Judge.
+A charter that old has some oddities: The town board is called the Board of Selectmen, and what other towns call mayor is in Georgetown called Police Judge.

 2) Statutory Town